'Doctor Who' season 10 revelation 'will melt your brains'

 According to the creators, Mackie was the first person seen in the audition process.
 Moffat was impressed by her composure in their meeting -- to which Mackie replied, "I was acting!"

 "The Pilot" sees Pearl in a star-crossed relationship with a girl she meets on campus.
-Mackie made headlines when she mentioned Bill's sexuality in a recent interview, but the creators downplayed the news.
+Mackie made headlines last month when she mentioned Bill's sexuality in an interview, but the creators downplayed the news.
 "It's not rare," said Moffat, pointing out Captain Jack, Madame Vastra and other gay and bisexual characters who've previously appeared in the show.
 "This is absolutely normal for us," he added.
 "We're not expecting any kind of pat on the back."

 Moffat decried the fuss made by the media.
 "You don't want young kids who happen to love the same gender to feel like they're some kind of special case ...
 Journalists shouldn't set out to frighten children," he said.
 "That's my job!"